-Marta’s pregnancy had so consumed our Christmas break.
-We dealt with the ramifications of being kicked out of our house, including looking for apartments to stay in, and trying to decide if we could still afford the colleges we’d been looking into.
+Marta’s pregnancy had consumed our Christmas break.
+We dealt with the ramifications of being kicked out of our house, including looking for apartments to stay in and trying to decide if we could still afford the colleges we’d been looking into.
 I was still practically shaking with the rage of the baby’s father’s response to Marta.
 Discussions about whether or not Marta wanted to raise the child or put her up for adoption were still in their infancy.
-I’d slept in my boyfriend’s bed without my sister, a guest bedroom with my boyfriend, and a couch when I didn’t want to deal with either of them for a couple of hours.
+I’d slept in my boyfriend’s bed with my sister, a guest bedroom with my boyfriend, and a couch when I didn’t want to deal with either of them for a couple of hours.
 Since our birthday, I can honestly say that I didn’t think of much else.

 It was such a culture shock to go back to school.
 It never occurred to me that people there didn’t know what had happened.
 Other than the guidance counselor we’d spoken to the other day about what we needed to do now that our parents were no longer our legal guardians who knew we’d left home, and presumably the father of the baby who knew about the pregnancy, no one knew a thing.

 Marta was in her element.
 She smiled and laughed and hung out with her group like nothing had happened.
 She discussed the break like it’d be perfectly relaxing.
-She complained off hand about an argument with our parents as if it was nothing, not an incident that left us practically homeless and her in bed for the better part four days.
+She complained offhand about an argument with our parents as if it was nothing, not an incident that left us practically homeless and her in bed for the better part four days.

 “How does she do that?”
 Bradley asked, turning to me.
 He looked as exhausted as I felt.
 We’d been in school for almost ten minutes, and it already felt like too much for me.
 I was so ill prepared for this.

 “I don’t know.
 I’ve never felt so different.”

 “Right.”
 Bradley rubbed a hand over his face and leaned in to give me a kiss.
 “I’ll see you in study hall?”
 I nodded and he went his way.